searchingakku/ng-techgrind/README.md

 TODO: compile script for deployment

-# angular-seed — the seed for AngularJS apps
+# angular-seed — for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these